USDA Loan Assumptions Explained

 USDA loans are backed by the United States Department of Agriculture and designed for homes in rural and suburban areas.
 Despite the name, "rural" covers a lot of territory.
 Many suburbs and smaller cities in Colorado qualify for USDA financing.

-USDA loans offer zero down payment for qualified buyers and historically competitive rates.
-Borrowers who got USDA loans in 2020-2022 locked in rates between 2.5% and 4%.
+USDA loans offer zero down payment for qualified buyers, and borrowers who got USDA loans in 2020-2022 locked in rates between 2.5% and 4%.
+That low rate is exactly why buyers ask whether they can take one over.
+The answer, in almost every purchase scenario, is no.

 How USDA Assumptions Work